neume-network/neuIPs/neuIPs/neuIP-3.md

 ## Specification

-Through publishing this specification, the neume network community is committing to index all unique songs represented through music NFTS that are identied on-chain by emitting the following event:
+Through publishing this specification, the neume network community is committing itself to index all unique songs represented through music NFTS that are identified on-chain by emitting the following event:

 ```solidity
 event NewSong(address contract, uint256 tokenId);